 Once you’ve got a doctorate or two on your shortlist, take a quick glance at our career section.
 We’ve pulled out Oregon administrative job & employment data and provided links to local job boards.
 You can decide what Oregon educational organizations & associations you’d like to join (we’d recommend COSA for K-12 administrators) and plan your calendar of educational leadership conferences & training programs.

 What to Know About Oregon Online Ed.D.
 Programs

 Oregon universities have yet to jump on the distance learning bandwagon.
-We only found one school that was willing to offer a 100% online doctorate in education.
-And it’s part of a university system (Concordia) that has developed a history of virtual learning.
-We profile it below.
+We only found one school that was willing to offer a 100% online doctorate in education (Concordia University – Portland), but it announced plans to permanently closed after the spring 2020 semester.

 On the other hand, Oregon Colleges of Education seem more than happy to offer hybrid/blended Ed.D. programs.
 These are frequently part-time, cohort-based doctorates that have been tailored to fit the schedules of working students.
 Since there are so many, we’ve given them their own section.

 Note: Want more choice?
 Our overview of online doctoral programs in education has a complete listing of online Ed.D. degrees in every state.

 Examples of blended Ed.D. programs in Oregon include: